classic-search hygiene JSON-LD for OpenForage agents and software

 Synthetic Dollar Model

-Why RISKUSDC and atRISKUSDC are separate tokens and how exchange-rate appreciation delivers yield.
+Why RISKUSD and atRISKUSD are separate tokens and how exchange-rate appreciation delivers yield.

 Two-Token Design